Introduction & objectives

 Finally, Bulletproofs technology will be adopted to ensure minimal transaction sizes.

-The Veil network will operate a hybrid Proof-of-Work (PoW) and Proof-of-Stake (PoS) consensus system.
+The Veil network operates a hybrid Proof-of-Work (PoW) and Proof-of-Stake (PoS) consensus system.

-The Proof-of-Stake consensus system will ensure maximum decentralization, energy efficiency and provide a mechanism for all Veil holders to earn rewards in Veil through the process of staking.
-To further enhance the coin’s privacy, staking will only be available through Zerocoin denominations, and for that reason, all Veil balances (with the exception of exchanges) will auto-mint to these denominations: 10, 100, 1000 and 10000 Zerocoin Veil.
+The Proof-of-Stake consensus system ensures maximum decentralization, energy efficiency and provide a mechanism for all Veil holders to earn rewards in Veil through the process of staking.

 The Proof-of-Work mining system, guarantees a fair distribution of the coin, avoids the necessity of an ICO or pre-mine, and adds security to the overall network.
 To promote fairness of mining, Proof-of-Work mining will utilize the ASIC-resistant X16RT hashing algorithm, an improved version of X16R introduced by the Ravencoin project.

-Veil places great emphasis on user experience, and in this regard will support a number of experiential benefits, beginning with multi-transaction Zerocoin spends.
+Veil places great emphasis on user experience, and in this regard will support a number of experiential benefits.

-To avoiding the necessity of file backups, the Veil wallet will support a single BIP-0039/BIP-0044 Deterministic Seed from which its entire wallet can be restored, including both Basecoin and Zerocoin transactions.
+For example, to avoid the necessity of file backups, the Veil wallet supports a single BIP-0039/BIP-0044 Deterministic Seed from which its entire wallet can be restored, including both Basecoin and Zerocoin transactions.